-5. Investigate

-The grievance owner will investigate the complaint.
-This investigation will include, but is not limited to, meetings with the grievant/complainant, site exists, meetings/interviews with project staff and collection of relevant documentation and other forms of evidence.
-For meetings, the deliberations and decision will be recorded on the Meeting Record Form included as Annex 4.
-Community representatives or representatives of the complainant will be allowed to sit in on these meetings.
+- 5. Investigate - The grievance owner will investigate the complaint.
+This investigation will include, but is not limited to meetings with the grievant/complainant, meetings/interviews with project staff and collection of relevant documentation and other forms of evidence.
+For meetings, the deliberations and decision will be recorded on the Meeting Record Form included as Annex 6.